GiammaFer75/Proteogenome/README.md

   | FASTA  | **transcript**    | **transcript:** *HHV5wtgp001*          |
   | GTF    | **gene_id**       | **gene_id** *"gene-HHV5wtgp001";*      |
   | GTF    | **transcript_id** | **transcript_id** *"rna-HHV5wtgp001";* |

 PoGo can connect the FASTA alignmente to the genomic coordinates in the GTF annotations only if the tag values in FASTA and GTF are **unique**.

 However, these values are not guaranteed to be unique.
 For this reason, Proteogenome provides the functions that allow to manipulate the file formats.
+For an example of use see [Appendix](#appendix).

 ---------------------------------------------------------------------------------------------------